Don’t have the time at the moment to read these helpful tips?

 18 - If you’re strictly local, optimize for your area

 If you run a local business that is dedicated to a particular town or city, there’s no point in trying to rank nationally.
 Local SEO can be very effective to find customers in your local area.
 For example, instead of trying to rank for ‘bookshop’, aim for ‘bookshop in Chicago’.
-This will help obtain targetted site traffic.
+This will help obtain targeted site traffic.

 A Google My Business listing can help with lead generation too, allowing you to show your location on Google maps.
 Optimize your GMB profile by putting in your key information like contact details, opening hours, and any offers, so that people local to you can easily find your business and check the information that they need, like what time you’re open in the morning.
 You can also display great reviews from past clients here that are visible even before these potential customers even click on your website link.

 19 - Make sure your content is easy on the eyes